Monogramm/docker-powerdns-admin/README.md

 ### PowerDNS Admin user

-Disabled by default, you can enable creation of a default admin user by setting `ADMIN_PASSWORD`.
+Disabled by default, you can enable creation of a default admin user by setting `ADMIN_USERNAME`, `ADMIN_PASSWORD` and `ADMIN_EMAIL`.
 The user will only be created for a new instance of PowerDNS Admin!

-Example configuration:
+* Example configuration:
     ```
     ADMIN_USERNAME=admin
     ADMIN_PASSWORD=somethingverysecure